labgem/microscope-user-doc/docs/content/mage/info.rst

 How to read DefenseFinder results?
 ----------------------------------

-The **DefenseFinder** dataset appears if the genomic object correspond to a defense system predicted by DefenseFinder The table shows :
+The **DefenseFinder** dataset appears if the genomic object corresponds to a defense system predicted by DefenseFinder.

+The table shows :

 * **System id**: Id number of the macromolecular system to which belongs the gene
-* **System name**: Id number of the defense system to which belongs the gene;
-  clicking on this opens the :ref:`defense system visualization interface <how-to-explore-a-defense-system>`
+* **System name**: Id number of the defense system to which belongs the gene; clicking on this opens the :ref:`defense system visualization interface <how-to-explore-a-defense-system>`
 * **Protein name**: Name of the protein
 * **Status**: Mandatory, accessory or neutral, as defined by MacSyFinder
 * **Eval**: E-value of the match with MacSyFinder models

 .. image:: img/DefenseFinder_gene.png